cycosoft/Eyas/README.md

 - 📦 **Serverless** - No need to manage a deployment server
 - 🔗 **Cross-platform** - Test your application in multiple environments
 - 💰 **Cost** - Free to implement

+## Who and Why

+_If you've got HTML and someone who wants to see it, this is for you_.

+The best time to test your changes is _before_ you merge them, but setting up a development environment on everyone's computer doesn't scale.
+The standard solution is to merge the code, and test it down the line in a staging environment where a simple bug might block the entire team from shipping.
+An emerging trend is to deploy each branch to an ephemeral environment, but this can be costly and time consuming to set up for all but the largest companies.

+_Eyas_ leverages a packaged version of your application to provide a _simple_, shareable, and serverless testing solution that's ready to share within minutes.
+Regardless of your team size, you can now decrease the feedback loop for no extra cost.
+You can easily include PMs, designers, executives and customers in the testing process.

 ## Install